qramiq/VoiceOverClone/README.md

 4. Wait for the UI to launch in your browser

 ## Requirements
-- Python 3.8 or higher
+- Python 3.11 ONLY (application will not run on other versions)
 - CUDA-compatible GPU recommended for faster processing (but CPU works too)

 ## First-Time Setup